alexonbalangue/Website-Secute-referencer/README.md

 Original files:
-http://www.aesecure.com (Free and paid not complete secure)
+http://www.aesecure.com (Free and paid not complete secure)=i tell you not recommended  need to bought aesecure, not realy a complet secure for wordpress, Joomla and others more.

 https://perishablepress.com/ultimate-htaccess-blacklist/ (100% Free tuto good idea completed and testing all that)

-https://github.com/h5bp (free need to verify the compatible)
+https://github.com/h5bp (free need to verify the compatible under licences MIT)

 for instant apache 2.4+ works but nginx i'm not yet apply works well the variable, how use?!